Car Maintenance Basics Everyone Should Know

-How to Check Engine Air Filter
+How To Check Engine Air Filter

-How to Refill Windshield Washer Fluid
+How To Refill Windshield Washer Fluid

 This one seems like a no-brainer, but if you don’t know where your windshield washer fluid reservoir is located, pop the hood and find it ASAP.
 You don’t want to get caught on a muddy road with no windshield washer fluid!
 And be sure to keep some backup fluid in your trunk in case you need to refill it in a pinch.
 If needed, you can also repair your windshield washer yourself.
-Here’s how.

-How to Clean Your Car
+How To Clean Your Car

 You don’t have to be an expert car detailer to get your ride gleaming.
 And you can save some cash by doing it yourself.
 Check out our tried-and-true DIY car detailing tips.